Self-test loss functions for learning weak-form operators and gradient flows: Identifiability and well-posedness

 \section{Identifiability and well-posedness}

-Since there is no prior on the parameters, we define \emph{adaptive parameter spaces} that depend on the operator and data.
-They reflect the limited information for identifying the unknown function-valued parameters and set the right space to study the \emph{identifiability} of the parameters and the \emph{well-posedness} of the inverse problems.
+The quadratic structure of the self-test loss functions provides a framework for analyzing the identifiability of the (function-valued) parameters and the well-posedness of the inverse problems.
+Notably, since no prior information is assumed for the unknown parameters, we define \emph{adaptive spaces} that depend on both the operator and the data.
+These spaces capture the limited information available for parameter estimation and provide the appropriate setting for studying the identifiability and well-posedness of the inverse problems.